Let’s talk about babies learning to crawl!

 3. Commando crawl

 This is one of the most amazing crawling types.
 Many babies are fond of this.
 In commando crawling, both elbows are bent while the knees may or may not be bent as well.
 Baby will try to drag their belly on the floor to move around.
 Like a soldier would remain low to the ground.
+This is also commonly known as the army crawl or belly crawling.

 4. Crab crawl

 This is the most frustrating crawling type for babies.
 They move their arms to propel forward but end up going sideways or backward.
+They may not be moving forward, but they are still making progress in learning to crawl.

 5. Bear walking